harquail/nook_foldlings_thesis/markdown_chapters/32_UI_Tool_Interactions.md

 **>>TODO>> ADD FIGURE SHOWING dot vs dot-dash line**

 Foldlings utility relies on the user understanding how their design will fold while they are designing.
 We use visual aids to help the user.
 Using data from the user study described in Chapter 3, section \ref{visual-aids-user-study}, on page  \pageref{visual-aids-user-study}, we adjusted our interface to include more cues to help users visualize the design.
 The primary visual aid is the 3D preview, which displays an interactive preview of the folded card.
 Users can interact with this card through an intuitive "pinch" gesture.
-In addition, we shade planes based on orientation (cool colors for planes that will be vertical when the plane is halfway folded and warm colors for horizontal planes.
+In addition, we shade planes based on orientation (cool colors for planes that will be vertical when the card is halfway folded and warm colors for horizontal planes.
 In the SVG file (accessed via "send to laser cutter"), we adjust line dash patterns for folds based on orientation: dotted lines are mountains, creased away from the main fold — dot-dash lines are valleys, creased in the same direction as the main fold.
-From the visual aids user study, we  have data that suggest showing fold orientation is very helpful to users folding cards.
+From the visual aids user study, we  have data suggesting that displaying fold orientation is very helpful to users when folding pop-up cards.

 ![Plane shading is one of many visual aids in Foldlings.](figures/32_UI_Tool_Interactions/currentInterface.png)